Vadskye/Rise/docs/standard_effects.md

 strikes and mundane abilities.
 That leaves relatively little room for rank upgrades to damaging maneuvers.

+#### Finisher condition scaling
+Strike-based abilities that inflict finisher conditions do not have explicit scaling, so they implicitly scale their damage.
+Non-strike-based abilities that inflict finisher abilities don't really have any purpose to increasing their damage; that's not really the point of finisher abilities.
+Instead, they should scale their accuracy, area, or other benefits.

 #### Rank text references

 References to your rank should be isolated to the rank upgrade text where possible.
 If abilities